mingliangzhang2018/PGDP/README.md

 ## Acknowledge

-Please let me know if you encounter any issues.
+Please let us know if you encounter any issues.
 You could contact with the first author (zhangmingliang2018@ia.ac.cn) or leave an issue in the github repo.